Repairing Damaged Soil: Tips & Strategies for a Lush Garden

 Bring life back to damaged soil with sustainable and cost-effective tactics.
 Repairing damaged soil will get you results in no time.

-Rhubarb growing in poor soil.
+Rhubarb growing in damaged soil.

 When the summer heat hits hard and your soil starts to bake and dry out, it can feel like you are at a loss for how to take care of it.
 The plants might struggle to put down roots, and it can almost feel like you’re trying to grow food in an oven.
 If your soil is made of hard clods or is sandy dust that easily blows away, that only makes it more difficult to cultivate.